amihsan/quiz-app/README.md

 - Install Docker and Docker Compose on the EC2 instance.
 - Clone your repository to the EC2 instance and navigate to the project root directory.

-#### 2. Create an Application Load Balancer (ALB)
+#### 2. Set Up Application Load Balancer (ALB)

 - In the **EC2 Console**, go to **Load Balancers** and create an **Application Load Balancer (ALB)**.
 - Choose **Internet-facing** and configure **HTTP/HTTPS** listeners.
 - Create a **Target Group** and add your EC2 instance to it.
-- Set up health checks to ensure that traffic is routed only to healthy instances.
+- Set up health checks to ensure traffic is routed only to healthy instances.

 #### 3. Set Up CloudFront